dylanbeattie/dylanbeattie.net/_posts/2022/2022-09-19-the-road-to-guitaraoke-part-1-vamp-chordino-imagesharp-ffmpeg.md

 That's a pretty convincing proof of concept... but there's a world of difference between doing it once, with one clip, and being able to churn out the 50+ tracks you need to actually run a karaoke night.
 So next steps are to add beat detection, so I can quantise the timing of the chord changes to land on the beat exactly.
 Not essential, but nice to have.

 I also need to automate the various steps - video > WAV > chords > overlay > composite - so I can churn this thing across a folder full of tracks and spit out dozens of videos at a time.
+I suspect some tracks will need some manual editing of the chord data before rendering the video, so I also need to figure out a way to run a high-speed version, 12fps at 640x360, to check the results, and then the high-quality 1280x720 60fps version to produce the final video.

 And if you want to see it in action, come along to the [Ignition Brewery and Taproom](https://ignition.beer/) on the third Saturday of the month and check it out.
 Bonus points if you actually get up and play something. 🎸🤘🍻